 How to Reheat: To reheat it simply place back in a pan with some of the pan sauce, cover and cook in the oven for 10 minutes at 350°.

-STORING AND FREEZING: Chicken saltimbocca will hold in the refrigerator covered up for up to 4 days.
+STORING AND FREEZING: This will hold in the refrigerator covered up for up to 4 days.
 It will also freeze well covered for up to 3 months.
 Simply pull it out as you need it and let thaw in the refrigerator before using.